Last Updated on 7 July, 2021 by Veronica

 In this neighborhood, you have to visit, in addition to the neighborhood itself, the cemetery of the same name, the Church of the Pillar, the Cultural Center, and the handicraft fair that operates Saturdays, Sundays, and holidays in front of the Church of Pilar.

-You may think that in Buenos Aires they drive like crazy (which is true).
+You may think that in Buenos Aires, they drive like crazy (which is true).
 But they’ve created many miles of bike lanes.
-So you don’t have to go where the cars go and it’s very safe.
+So you don’t have to go where the cars go, and it’s very safe.
 In addition, this neighborhood is very flat, and there are no slopes, it becomes very easy on Bike.

 Tangueros bars walking tour